TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedByDate.md

 ### 2023-02-11 - Adds idle auto reload after 15100 ms to GLA Scorpion with double rocket salvage upgrade <a name='link__20230211__1699_scorpion_idle_reload'></a>
 **Changes**

 - **TWEAK**: The GLA Scorpion Rocket will now always reload when idle.
-This makes the unit a bit better in scenarios where it managed to only fire with one of its rockets on its target and some time passes until the next target is attacked.
+This makes the unit a bit better in scenarios where it managed to only fire with one of its rockets on its target and at least 15 seconds pass until the next attack.

 **Links**